r-papso/pynet/README.md

 # Pynet

-Pynet is a Python package containing all of the deep learning building blocks.
+Pynet is a Python library containing all of the deep learning building blocks.

 ## Features

 ### _Tensor operations_

 Tensor operations are included in the [pynet.functional](./pynet/functional) namespace.
 Pynet provides a couple of basic tensor operations such as matrix multiplication or tensor addition.
 New tensor operation can be created by implementing the [Function](./pynet/functional/abstract.py) abstract class.
-Tensor functions that are included in the package are:
+Tensor functions that are included in the library are:

 - Tensor addition [[link]](./pynet/functional/add.py)
 - Matrix multiplication [[link]](./pynet/functional/matmul.py)